 Aimhigher Mentors are undergraduates who provide face-to-face and on-line support and encouragement to learners as they encounter the various transition milestones between Year 9 and Year 13.
 Mentors receive training to help them in this role, and are fully CRB checked.
-The Aimhigher partnership will place over 100 mentors in around 30 schools, academies and colleges during 2011/12, supporting more than 500 young people.
+The Aimhigher partnership will place over 100 mentors in around 30 schools, academies and colleges each year, supporting more than 500 young people.

 UniFest Summer Schools